shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “But, to prove *your* loyalty, you’re going to tell me where your other kobold friends are hiding.”
 Gra held his axe up to the flying kobold.

-The flying kobold relented and flew up to a perch 10ft off the ground.
+The flying kobold reluctantly flew up to a perch 10ft off the ground.
 Behind it, was another tunnel leading to another room.

 “You’ve done well.
 I’ll make sure you get your section.”
 Gra climbed up the wall and roared.